-Every year I sit in awe of the kindness I see displayed around me, and every year I vow to take my own efforts to the next level.
-So I started making a list.
+Each holiday season I am in awe of the kindness I see displayed around me, and every year I vow to take my own efforts to the next level.
+So I started making an idea list.
+The goal being to carry out one very accomplishable, yet meaningful, random act of kindness a day from December 1st to December 25th.

 25 Small Holiday Acts Of Kindness